dscorbett/duployan-font/docs/developer-documentation.md

 Alternatively, push a commit and wait for GitHub Actions to run CI.

+## Releasing and tagging

+To release the font, run `make release`.
+This creates an annotated tag of the form `NotoSansDuployan-v${version}`.

+Tags of the form `almost-NotoSansDuployan-v${version}` correspond to the commits most similar to the indicated Noto versions.
+They are created manually.

 ## Advanced build options

 Makefile has many available targets.
 The main ones are: